YanCotta/YanCotta/README.md

 ## 🌍 About Me

 DISCLAIMER: I love this field.
 I'm not in it because of the "AI Hype".
+And I still have a lot to learn.
 So no, at this moment, I'm not interested in new opportunities, nor am I trying to stand-out or compete with anyone.
 Y'all can fight for the glory and the money.
-I'm just practicing and learning ;)
+I'm just practicing and studying ;)

 I'm a junior, passionate about designing and deploying fullstack AI systems that are inspired by my unique interdiciplinary background: Biology, Psychology, Philosophy, Computer Science, and AI/ML Architecture and Engineering.